 Students that have paid their enrollment fee will receive an email encouraging them to register for a summer Orientation session.
-Following this, students and parents will receive an orientation packet through the mail.
-Included will be details about the orientation program, a campus map, and instructions on how to activate your BUnetID and password.
+Following this, students and parents will receive an Orientation registration letter in the mail.
+Included will be details about the Orientation program and instructions on how to activate your BUnetID and password.

 Where Can I find my BUnetID and Activation Code?

-A letter is included in the Orientation Packet informing students of the process to activate their BUnetID and password.
+The Orientation registration letter that students receive in the mail informs them of the process to activate their BUnetID and password.
 Please refer to this letter for step-by-step instructions.
 Students MUST activate their BUnetID and set their password BEFORE they can register for classes at Orientation.

 Why is orientation necessary?

 At Bradley, we feel it is very important for incoming students to become acquainted with the campus and dorm life.
 During summer Orientation, students will also register for fall semester classes and learn about the many organizations and facilities Bradley has to offer.
 Summer Orientation is MANDATORY for incoming freshmen.